autokey/autokey/GitHub-Cheat-Sheet.md

 3. Click the pull request that you'd like to revert.
 4. Click the **Revert** button.
 Note that this will create a new pull request that reverts the changes.
 5. Submit the resulting pull request.

-#### Remote - update the change log
-1. Edit the `CHANGELOG.rst` file on the branch you've made one or more changes to.
-2. Add one or more lines to the file to describe the change(s) you've made to the code.
-3. Commit the change.

 #### Remote - delete a repository from GitHub